danielbrendel/hortusfox-web/README.md

 ### Plant information

 The project uses the [Global Biodiversity Information Facility](https://techdocs.gbif.org/en/) in order to query plant data on various occasions.
 As of now you do not need to obtain an extra API key in order for this to work.

+## Maintenance scripts

+There are various [AquaShell](https://github.com/danielbrendel/dnyAquaShell) scripts in the `/scripts` directory that can be used for maintenance tasks.
+These are for local development only, and are optional.
+The following scripts are currently available:

+- clear-cache.dnys: A script to clear the current application cache (both database and folders).
+- install.dnys: A script to install the project to the local system.
+- launch.dnys: A script to quickly launch a web server and open the project in the default browser.
+- vercheck.dnys: A script that prints the local version of the project, the latest available version, and whether there is a new version available or not.

 ## Contributing